Linda has experience with many home improvement projects. She likes to share her organization, storage and house-cleaning tips.

 Carpet burn accidents happen in an instant.
 All it takes is a wayward fireplace ember or a dropped curling iron to leave an unsightly mark on your carpet.
-Before shelling out big bucks on new carpet or a professional restoration, consider doing the repairs yourself using items you already have around the house.
+Before shelling out big bucks on a new carpet or professional restoration, consider doing the repairs yourself using items you already have around the house.

-Get surface scorch marks out of carpet by gently buffing the affected area with 220-grit sandpaper.
+Get surface scorch marks out of the carpet by gently buffing the affected area with 220-grit sandpaper.
 If you don’t have sandpaper, carefully trim the tips of the scorched carpet with manicure scissors.
 Vacuum the residue and remove remaining stains with a solution of mild detergent and water.

 Large burns may require replacing a section of carpet.
 Cut around the damaged spot with a sharp utility knife without cutting into the carpet pad.
 Use that piece as a template for the replacement.
 Cut the new piece from an inconspicuous area of the house or a carpet remnant.

 Make the replacement piece slightly larger than the original to ensure a snug fit.
 Vacuum the repair spot and apply double-sided tape in the bottom of the opening.
 Position the replacement piece over the area and carefully press it into place.
 Blend new and old fibers together with your fingers.
 Set the seams with a rolling pin and trim any stray fibers.

 5 Carpet Repair Tips